nus-cs2103-AY2223S1/ip/docs/README.md

 Duke is a personal chat-bot to help you keep track of your tasks, events, or deadlines.
 It is optimized for keyboard users, but has a GUI for the looks as well.

-## Getting Started
+# Getting Started
 - Ensure you have Java 11 or above installed in your Computer.
 - Download the latest jar from the [release page](https://github.com/RezwanArefin01/ip/releases/).
 - Copy the file to the folder you want to use as the home folder for your Duke.
 - Make sure the directory has read and write permissions.
 - Double-click the file to start the app.
-  - If it does not work try running `java -jar duke.jar` in a terminal.
+If it does not work then try running `java -jar duke.jar` in a terminal.
 - Enter `help` to get started!

-## Features
+# Features
 - [x] Add a todo task.
 - [x] Add a task with a deadline.
 - [x] Add an event.